CrystalMoogle/PO-User-Scripts/README.md

 Notes
 -------------
 It's possible to combine multiple scripts together, but unless you know what you're doing, ask for help before attempting.

+Merged Scripts.js already has all the current scripts merged together

 Any issues/bugs report to Crystal Moogle or post them in the Scripting Sub-Forum on the PO forums